mappingtools/mappingtools.github.io/docs/01-mapping-tools/02-installation.md

 :::

+### Wine {#wine}

+You can successfully run Mapping Tools on different operating systems with Wine.
+Most features will work correctly except memory reading and Geometry Dashboard.
+I recommend disabling Editor Reader in the Preferences, so Mapping Tools will not attempt memory reading every time it does something.

+1. Download and install [WineHQ](https://www.winehq.org/).
+Follow the installation instructions for your operating system.
+2. Download and run the Mapping Tools installer with Wine.
+3. Run Mapping Tools after the installation is complete.

+This has been tested for Ubuntu 20.04 64-bit with wine-6.0.2 and wine-7.0.

-## Web-based
+### Web-based {#web-based}

 You can find an early preview of web-based Mapping Tools [**here**](https://misakura-rin.github.io/mapping-tools-web/).
 This version works on all platforms.
+This version of Mapping Tools does not have all the tools available.

+Start by uploading your beatmap files with the **Upload** button at the top right.
+Select a mapping tool on the left, select a beatmap and run.
+The modified beatmap will be automatically downloaded.
+The files on the right also update when you run a mapping tool to modify them.

 :::caution Still in early stages of developement